When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 The equipment rental game isn’t limited to dumbbells and treadmills.
 Here are a few other types of equipment I’d consider renting out:

-• Podcasting or Video Studio Equipment: With the boom in content creation, there’s a growing demand for high-quality audio and video gear.
+• Podcasting or video studio equipment: With the boom in content creation, there’s a growing demand for high-quality audio and video gear.

-• Standing Desks: As more people work from home, standing desks are often sought after but come with a hefty price tag.
+• Standing desks: As more people work from home, standing desks are often sought after but come with a hefty price tag.
 Renting could be a great way for people to try before they buy.

-• Gardening and DIY Equipment: From lawnmowers and hedge trimmers to power tools and ladders, there’s a market for renting out items that people need occasionally but don’t want to buy and store themselves.
+• Gardening and DIY equipment: From lawnmowers and hedge trimmers to power tools and ladders, there’s a market for renting out items that people need occasionally but don’t want to buy and store themselves.

-• Specialist Cooking Items: Think ice cream makers, bread machines, or even high-end espresso makers.
+• Specialist cooking items: Think ice cream makers, bread machines, or even high-end espresso makers.
 These are perfect rental candidates – items people want to try but may not use frequently enough to justify purchasing..

 But of course, you need to own the stuff before you can rent it out.
 You should also consider taking out an insurance policy if you’re renting out potentially dangerous items like DIY equipment.